dmatsumu/c9800-RESTCONF/README.md

 You need to input parameter into "config.json" file according to your environment.

 ### import getApInfo.py to your code
 You need to import "getApInfo.py" into your python code.
-Reffering to the sample_code.py, if you need a detail.
+Please refer to the sample_code.py, if you need a sample.

 ## Function list